-Directors and Executive Officers of Counsel: As of July 10, 2020, the directors and executive officers of Counsel beneficially owned, directly or indirectly, in aggregate, less than 1% of (a) the common shares of IGM; and (b) the common shares of any service provider to Counsel or the Funds.
+Directors and Executive Officers of Counsel: As of May 31, 2023, the directors and executive officers of Counsel beneficially owned, directly or indirectly, in aggregate, less than 1% of the common shares of IGM and less than 1% the common shares of any service provider to Counsel or the Funds.

-Independent Review Committee: As of July 10, 2020, the members of the IRC beneficially owned, directly or indirectly, in aggregate less than 1% of (a) the common shares of IGM; and (b) the common shares of any service provider to Counsel or the Funds.
+Independent Review Committee: As of May 31, 2023, the members of the IRC beneficially owned, directly or indirectly, in aggregate less than 1% of the common shares of IGM; and less than 1% of the common shares of any service provider to Counsel or the Funds.

-Securities of the Funds: As of July 10, 2020, the only persons known by us to own, beneficially or of record, directly or indirectly, more than 10% of the outstanding securities of any series of the Funds were the following registered owners:
+Securities of the Funds: As of May 31, 2023, the only persons known by Counsel to own, beneficially or of record, directly or indirectly, more than 10% of the outstanding securities of any series of the Funds were the following registered owners: